Jetski5822/ACMEMedicalTheme/README.md

 ## Bing ##

-You can add bing detail by going to the Admin screens and under the setting section, look for "Bing Settings"
+You can add Bing detail by going to the Admin screens and under the setting section, look for "Bing Settings"

 From here you can add you Bing Verification Code.

 ## Google ##

-You can add bing detail by going to the Admin screens and under the setting section, look for "Google Settings"
+You can add Google detail by going to the Admin screens and under the setting section, look for "Google Settings"

 From here you can add you Google Verification Code and other details.